 Despite what TakeLessons says about my location, I can come to you even if you don't live on the East side.

-I have an associates degree in music and I have been teaching lessons for more than five years now.
-I also have two years experience as a substitute teacher.
+I have an associates degree in music and I have been teaching lessons for 10 years now.
+I also have experience as a substitute teacher.
 As a substitute, I have taught all grades, all subjects, and I have helped out many kinds of students each with their own way of learning.

 Besides teaching, I love learning too.
 Anytime I have a question I immediately start seeking out the answer.
 Learning never stops!

-*** Travel Equipment *** I can provide my acoustic guitar, picks, and tuner and that's really all they need as well.
-If they do not have an acoustic guitar, an electric guitar with an amplifier is also fine.
+*** Travel Equipment *** I can provide my guitar, picks, and tuner and that's really all you will need as well.

 I'll occasionally bring my laptop with me to use some music software to assist in my lessons.